pratikraut3103/RAG_model/README.md

 ## Prerequisites

 - Python 3.6 or higher
-- Necessary API keys for Google and Groq
+- Necessary API keys for Google Gemini and Groq

 ## Setup